Ovarian Cancer Treatment in Hyderabad

 Surgery (debulking) combined with platinum-based chemotherapy.
 Order depends on tumour spread and patient fitness.
 Maintenance with PARP inhibitors or anti-VEGF agents is often added based on molecular profile.

-Consult Dr. Madhav Danthala
+About Dr. Madhav Danthala